 Please fill out the contact form below to get more information about the scholarships, our learning center, and any other information you may like.
 And always feel free to contact us about a tour and sit-down meeting to discuss enrolling at Highland Community Learning Center!

 Highland's school based services provide special education and behavior analytic (ABA Therapy) services to students with autism between the ages of 6-21.
 We offer small group as well as 1:1 services.
-The school is open year round and follows a traditional school calendar with classes held Monday through Friday.
-We also offer an 8 week summer session.

 Applied Behavior Analysis (ABA) is a science that measures observable behavior.
 It looks at what occurs before a behavior (antecedent) and what happens after a behavior (consequence).
 In addition, the methods of ABA are applied by breaking down skills into simple steps and teaching each step in succession.